 In the conclusion, it was revealed at a reservoir site that Sam had been disguised as the killer-Indian (with latex face-makeup).
 He admitted angrily to Jake: "You ruined my surprise ending" - and ended up getting pushed backward to his death in the churning reservoir water below.

-The film's final credits rolled over a Psycho-like scene shot in a shower featuring how an actual body double (named Mindy) for a naked shot was substituted into the film for the lead actress.
-She told Jake (opposite her as a vampire) to be careful: "My breasts are very tender.
+The film's final credits rolled over a Psycho-like scene shot in a shower featuring how an actual body double (named Mindy) for a naked shot was substituted into the film for the lead actress (Denise Loveday).
+Mindy told Jake (opposite her as a vampire) to be careful: "My breasts are very tender.
 I've got my period."
 After fondling her, Jake bit into her neck, causing a cascade of blood down her naked chest.
-[It was DePalma's answer to his critics for using a 'body double' for Angie Dickinson in the opening of Dressed to Kill (1980).]
+Watching from the side, Holly advised the robed actress watching the nude double - "You know what?
+You're gonna get a lot of dates when this comes out."

 (Deborah Shelton) ?

 Holly: "You're gonna get a lot of dates..."

 After Tarzan, the Ape Man (1981), this was the third film featuring blonde-haired, blue-eyed Bo Derek that was directed by her Svengali husband John.
 It was a tale of sexual awakening that was released unrated, due to its rampant and lengthy sexual content and nudity.
 From its nine Golden Raspberry (Razzie) nominations, it won six awards (including Worst Actress, Worst Picture, and Worst Director).
 The film was also nominated as one of the Worst Pictures of the Decade.
 However, it was taglined with: